vinarmani/truf-node/CONTRIBUTING.md

 BREAKING CHANGE: This PR changes the behavior of the foo command.
 It now does something else.
 ```

 There are two types of breaking changes: API breaking changes and consensus breaking changes.
-API breaking changes are any changes that effect the external API of packages that are consumed outside of tsn-db.
-Consensus breaking changes are any changes that effect the consensus protocol of tsn-db (i.e. changes to the extension, or changes to the consensus protocol in internal).
+API breaking changes are any changes that effect the external API of packages that are consumed outside of tn-db.
+Consensus breaking changes are any changes that effect the consensus protocol of tn-db (i.e. changes to the extension, or changes to the consensus protocol in internal).

 Changes to internal packages (i.e. deployments, internal, and scripts) that do not affect the database or consensus are not considered breaking changes and do not need to be tagged in the commit footer.